alexeibex/alexeibex.github.io/Contracts.md

 A promise which the promisor should reasonably expect to induce action or forbearance on the part of the promisee or a third person and which does induce such action or forbearance is binding if injustice can be avoided only by enforcement of the promise.
 The remedy granted for breach may be limited as justice requires.

 #### Case: *[Baehr v.
 Penn-O-Tex Oil Corp.](https://advance.lexis.com/api/permalink/f54592e4-be10-4e64-8360-d1a530505f01/?context=1000516)*
-- Plaintiff lessor appealed an order from the Hennepin County District Court (Minnesota) granting defendant oil company's motion for judgment notwithstanding the verdict (JNOV) in the lessor's action to recover rents allegedly owed because of possession and contract.

 <details><summary><i>Case Brief</i></summary>
   <ul>
-    <li><b>Overview:</b></li>
+    <li><b>Overview:</b>Plaintiff lessor appealed an order from the Hennepin County District Court (Minnesota) granting defendant oil company's motion for judgment notwithstanding the verdict (JNOV) in the lessor's action to recover rents allegedly owed because of possession and contract.</li>
     <li><b>Facts:</b> The lessor leased gas stations to a lessee doing business as the oil company he was buying.
 The lessee could not meet payments due to the oil company and assigned accounts receivable, including those involving the lessor's gas stations.
 The oil company installed its agent in the lessee's office and collected rents paid by the filing station operators. </li>
     <li><b>Issue:</b> Was there a legally enforceable contract between the parties?</li>
     <li><b>Rule:</b></li>